jib1337/writeups_public/HackTheBox/HTB_Poison/README.md

 charix@Poison:~ % ls
 secret.zip	user.txt
 ```
 secret.zip looks interesting.
-Attempt to extract it, and despite being told the file needs a password, can't work out how to enter one so just scp it to the local machine to extract it there.
+Attempt to extract it, and despite being told the file needs a password, can't work out how to enter one so just scp it to the local machine to extract it there using the last password retrieved.
 ```bash
 ┌─[htb-jib1337@htb-xyupwgemyw]─[~/Desktop]
 └──╼ $scp charix@10.129.29.223:secret.zip .